-Certificates issued under this policy shall not contain policy qualifiers.
+Certificates issued under this policy may contain the following policy qualifiers: .user notice and CP/CPS pointer.

-7.1.9 Processing Semantics for the Critical Certificate Policy Extension
+7.1.9 Processing Semantics for the Critical Certificate Policies Extension

 This policy does not require the certificatePolicies extension to be critical.
 Relying Parties whose client software does not process this extension do so at their own risk.